Justin Sheftel Memorial

 Any one of us recipients could have been Justin that night.
 I like to think that a piece of Justin is in each of us.
 I know that his story has both impacted and influenced me.
 Receiving this scholarship was one of the proudest moments in my life.”

-“I don’t have all the right words to say just how much I appreciate the incredible honor of being selected as the recipient of the Justin Sheftel Memorial Scholarship award.
+From Mike: “I don’t have all the right words to say just how much I appreciate the incredible honor of being selected as the recipient of the Justin Sheftel Memorial Scholarship award.

 Of course, the scholarship is a huge help to me financially, but far more importantly, it is a reminder of what is truly important in life.
 I want to live as Justin lived, realizing the importance of leading by example, fighting through adversity, living selflessly, making sacrifices for the greater good, being humble always, pursuing goals, never giving up, living with passion and purpose, and valuing every day, every hour, every minute, and every second of life.